-ORUM TOPICS How To Access Your Course Webinars And How To Use The Forum New students need to download the attached pdf and follow instructions to register for your webinars after you purchase the class.
-Additionally, there are directions and updates on how to access your course and forum, post questions, navigate the message board, watch training videos, etc. Moderator: gary.bennett 3 Book -> Swift 2.0 for Absolute Beginners: iPhone and Mac Programming Made Easy 2nd Edition This forum contains answers readers may have for each chapter as well as any corrections to the book.
-The forum also contains the Source Code for the book.
-Moderator: gary.bennett 17 Book -> Developing for Apple TV using tvOS and Swift This forum contains answers readers may have for each chapter as well as any corrections to the book.
-The forum also contains the Source Code for the book.
-Moderator: gary,bennett 10 Book -> Objective-C for Absolute Beginners: (2nd Edition) iPhone and Mac Programming Made Easy This forum contains all the assignments and questions readers may have for each chapter.
-Moderator: gary.bennett 20 Free Live Webinars for iPhone Developers This forum lists the schedule for upcoming live webinars for iPhone developers.
+FORUM TOPICS POSTS How To Access Your Course Webinars And How To Use The Forum New students need to download the attached pdf and follow instructions to register for your webinars after you purchase the class.
+Additionally, there are directions and updates on how to access your course and forum, post questions, navigate the message board, watch raining videos, etc. Moderator: casubernett 3 12 Book -> Swift for Absolute Beginners: iPhone and Mac Programming Made Easy This forum contains all the questions readers may have for each chapter and and chapter or code changes.
+Moderator: gary.bennett 16 16 Book -> Objective C for Absolute Reginners: (2nd Edition) iPhone and Mac Programming Made Easy This forum contains all the assignments and questions readers may have for each chapter.
+Moderator: gary.bennett 20 224 Free Live Webinars for iPhone Developers This forum lists the schedule for upcoming live webinars for iPhone developers.
 Webinars are live and have limited seats.
 Current and former students get first notifications.
 Seats for all others is first-come-first serve.
 The sessions are recorded and will be made available to current and former students on this forum.
-Moderator: gary.bennett 1 Current Student & Alumni Recorded Webinars and More This Forum is for current and former students Moderator: gary.bennett 0 Student/Instructor AppStore Applications Applications that xcelme instructors and students have successfully posted on iTunes AppStore.
-Moderator: gary.bennett 39 tvOS using Swift 2.0 for the new Apple TV Moderator: gary.bennett 11 Swift 2.0 Course 1 - Intro to OOP and Logic Swift Course 1 - Intro to OOP and Logic Moderator: gary.bennett 11 Swift 2.0 Course 2 - Swift for iOS Developers Swift Course 2 - Swift for iOS Developers Moderator: gary.bennett 11 Swift 2.0 Course 3 - Cocoa Touch for iOS Developers Swift Course 3 - Cocoa Touch for iOS Developers Moderator: gary,bennett 11 Swift 2.0 Course 4 - iPhone and iPad Programming Part 1 Swift Course 4 - iPhone and iPad Programming Part 1 11 Swift 2.0 Course 5 - iPhone and iPad Programming Part 2 Swift Course 5 - iPhone and iPad Programming Part 2 Moderator: gary.bennett 11 Swift 2.0 Class 6 - iPad Programming Swift Class 6 - iPad Programming, Apple Watch, HealthKit Moderator: gary,bennett 10
+Moderator: gary.bennett 1 9 Eurrent Student & Alumni Recorded Webinars and More This Forum is for current and former students Moderator: gary.bennett 0 0 Student/Instructor AppStore Applications Applications that xcelme instructors and students have successfully posted on iTunes AppStore.
+Moderator: gary.bennett 38 61 Swift Course 1 - Intro to OOP and Logic Swift Course 1 - Intro to OOP and Logic Moderator: gary.bennett 11 14 Swift Course 2 - Swift for iOS Developers Swift Course 2 - Swift for iOS Developers Moderator: gary.bennett 11 11 Swift Course 3 - Cocoa Touch for iOS Developers Swift Course 3 - Cocoa Touch for iOS Developers Moderator: gary.bennett 6 6 Swift Course 4 - iPhone and iPad Programming Part 1 Swift Course 4 - iPhone and iPad Programming Part 1 2 2